ricardocolin/gatherly/README.md

 ## Note
-     All Short-Urls are store in a MongoDB database, it remembers the Urls used so there would not be duplicates of Short-URLS for the same Long-URL
+     All Short-Urls are store in a MongoDB database, it remembers the Urls used so there would not be duplicates of Short-URLS for the same Long-URL.

+     - There some minor details to the title and button when hovered, I got too excited!

 ## Screenshots
 ### Front-End